-Most Sundays from September through May, middle and high school youth are invited to the second floor of the Parish House for an exploration of life and faith with their peers.
+All middle and high school youth are invited most Sundays to the second floor of the Parish House for an exploration of life and faith with their peers.
 Questions?
-Contact the Rev. Dcn.
-Eric Bailey via the About: Leadership tab on our website.
+Contact Eric Bailey via the About: Leadership tab on our website.

 CHILDREN'S CHAPEL

 Sundays during the sermon at 11 a.m. worship

 Children from birth through grade 5 are invited to gather by the pulpit during the gradual hymn and process to the Parish House for a song, homily, and prayer time, returning to the sanctuary at the Peace.
 Parents may accompany their children and are encouraged to do so for those younger than three.
 Children are also welcome to stay and worship in the main sanctuary.
 Questions?
 Contact the Rev. Sarah Akes-Cardwell via the About: Leadership tab on our website.

-THE ACOLYTE MINISTRY Sundays during 11 a.m. worship
+THE ACOLYTE MINISTRY

+Sundays during 11 a.m. worship

 Youth in 6th grade and above are welcome to participate during the 11 a.m. service, serving as torch bearers or crucifers and helping set the altar for communion.
 To learn more, contact us via stjohns-dc.org/connect/directory.

+Visit stjohns-dc.org/connect/newsletters to subscribe to our weekly e-newsletter (The Word) and other parish email lists.

 CHORISTER PROGRAM

-We offer a preparatory choir for children in grades 3-6 and an advanced (auditioned) program for young singers with unchanged voices.
+The St. John's Chorister Program offers a preparatory choir for children in grades 3-6 and an advanced (auditioned) program for young singers with unchanged voices.
 To learn more or express interest, contact Brent Erstad via the About: Leadership tab on our website.

 REMINDERS

-ADULT BIBLE STUDY

-Sundays at 10 a.m.
+ADULT BIBLE STUDY Sundays at 10 a.m.

-This group gathers most Sunday mornings, with some joining via Zoom and others in person.
+This group gathers most Sunday mornings, using a hybrid approach, with some joining via Zoom and others in person.
 Conversations explore the connections with the Sunday lectionary lessons and sermons.
+We are focusing this year on the structure, audience, and themes of the Gospel of Luke.
+For class notes and Zoom login information, please connect with leader Jack Reiffer via our online Ministry Directory found at stjohns-dc.org/connect/directory.

-For information, please contact Jack Reiffer via the Ministry Directory at stjohns-dc.org.
-FLOWER MEMORIALS AND THANKSGIVINGS Flowers in the church and Parish House are made possible by gifts and are often dedicated to the memory of a loved one or to mark a birth or birthday, wedding, anniversary, graduation, or other special event.
-To make a dedication, pick up a flower card at the entrance to the church.
-MAKE A PLEDGE TO ST. JOHN'S A pledge is a commitment of financial support payable over the course of a year that enables us to plan the work that we undertake in mission and ministry.
-You can indicate a pledge commitment using this QR code or by visiting the Give tab on our website.
-ONLINE OFFERINGS TO DESIGNATED FUNDS To make a monetary offering toward your pledge or a specific fund, scan the QR code at right, or visit our website, then select the desired destination using the "Fund" drop-down menu.
+FLOWER MEMORIALS AND THANKSGIVINGS

+The flowers that enhance the beauty of the Church and Parish House are made possible by gifts from our community and are often dedicated to the memory of a loved one or to mark a birth or birthday, a wedding, an anniversary, a graduation, or another special event.
+To make a dedication, pick up a flower card at the entrance to the Church.

+MAKE A PLEDGE TO ST. JOHN'S

+A pledge is a commitment of financial support over the course of a year, to be paid weekly, monthly, or on another schedule.
+By making a pledge to St. John's, you enable us to plan for the work we undertake in mission and ministry.
+It's easy to make a pledge commitment online using this QR code or by visiting the Give tab on our website.

+ONLINE OFFERINGS TO DESIGNATED FUNDS

+If you want to make a monetary offering toward your pledge or a specific fund, you may do so on our website or by scanning the QR code on the right.
+In the "Fund" drop-down menu, select the fund to which you wish to donate.

-JOIN A MINISTRY GROUP Explore our many ministry groups at www.stjohns-dc.org, and contact the leaders via our online Ministry Directory for details or to sign up.
-LISTEN AGAIN TO SUNDAY SERMONS To listen to past sermons or speaker series, visit our website, scan this QR code or search for "St. John's Church, Lafayette Square" in the Podcast app on your device.
+JOIN A MINISTRY GROUP

+Explore our many ministry groups at www.stjohns-dc.org, and contact the leaders via our online Ministry Directory for details or to sign up.

+LISTEN AGAIN TO SUNDAY SERMONS

+To listen to past sermons or speaker series, visit our website, scan this QR code, or search for "St. John's Church, Lafayette Square" in the Podcast app on your device.